Browse our FAQs to learn more about caring for your water damage carpet.

 Although it varies from case to case, here are a few reasons your carpet may not be salvageable:

-Carpet Covers Wood Flooring: removing carpeting may to salvage and/or dry the wood flooring.
+- Carpet Covers Wood Flooring: removing carpeting may to salvage or dry the wood flooring.

 Q. Why do we use air movers and dehumidifiers?

-Water can be absorbed into the drywall, baseboards, sub-flooring when water damage occurs.
-Drying these surfaces requires high-velocity air movers to accelerate the release of absorbed water into the air.
-It is necessary to place dehumidifiers to remove excess moisture to help protect property and create conditions for efficient drying.
+Water can be absorbed into the drywall, baseboards, and sub flooring when water damage occurs.
+Drying these surfaces requires high velocity air movers.
+That is to accelerate the release of absorbed water into the air.
+Indeed it is necessary to place dehumidifiers to remove excess moisture.
+To both help protect property and create conditions for efficient drying.